vinhdc10998/Spark4VCF/docs/virtualbox_deployment.md

 ```bash
 tar -xzf hadoop-2.7.3.tar.gz
 ```

 Rename the directory for short

 ```bash
 mv hadoop-2.7.3 /home/vagrant/hadoop
 ```
+This section deals with important parameters to be specified in the given configuration files.
+You can refer setting this in hadoop's website: https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/ClusterSetup.html

 Update `hadoop-env.sh` in **all nodes**:
 ```bash
 nano /home/vagrant/hadoop/etc/hadoop/hadoop-env.sh
 ```
 In `hadoop-env.sh` file, file the line starts with `export JAVA_HOME=` and replaces it with the line below.
 If not found, then add the line at the end of the file.

 ```bash
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
 ```
 Update `core-site.xml` in **all nodes**:
 ```bash
 nano /home/vagrant/hadoop/etc/hadoop/core-site.xml